Corgis bark so much that neighbors can easily become frustrated by their relentless barking especially when left outside in the yard for too long.

 Now That You Know...

 - Recognize why your corgi is barking.
 There are different types of barking in dogs and each may have their own meaning.
-Tackling the underlying issue is important.
+Tackling the underlying issue correctly is important.

 - Provide your corgi with enough mental stimulation.
 Brain games, daily walks, play, should help provide productive outlets for this smart breed's needs to exercise its body and mind.
+The busier your corgi is kept, the less reason he has for barking out of boredom.

 - Provide an outlet for your corgi's natural instincts.
 You can enroll him in herding trials if there is a herding club in your area.
 No herding club?
 Learn about the fun sport of Treibball.